togglejs/toggle/README.md

 # Can I use it?

 Of course (that's why it's out here) - but I can't say I know the future of it at this point.
 I will probably hack on it once in a while.
-Free to start up a [converstaion in the isssues](https://github.com/togglejs/toggle/issues).
+Feel free to start up a [converstaion in the isssues](https://github.com/togglejs/toggle/issues).